Errol McCarthy, Attachment-based psychotherapist, Member Bowlby Centre UKCP.

 I am fully registered and accredited by the UK Council for Psychotherapy.

-I work with individuals who find relationships difficult and find themselves feeling frustrated, lonely, and suffering alone.
+I work with individuals who find relationships challenging and find themselves feeling frustrated and suffering alone.

-Attachment-based psychoanalytic psychotherapy sets out to repair the capacity to regulate feelings.
-Help the person to become aware of the effect of childhood and adult experiences on current feelings.
+Attachment-based psychotherapy sets out to repair the capacity to be aware of feelings in a regulating way.
+Part of the work will involve acknowledging past experiences on current feelings.

-As your Psychotherapist, I would work with you with the aim of enabling you to enjoy your life and to live it more fully.
+As your Psychotherapist, I would work with you with the aim of supporting you to enjoy life and to live it more fully.

 Registered / Accredited